It is said that there is no greater joy for a man than doing what he was born to do. And we are glad to know what is ourmission.

 A different number of lessons can also be defined under special request to the administration.

-The courses periods will take place starting September 2019 up until June 2020, at the Segovia Guitar Academy, located at Vicolo delle Acque, 2/a, Pordenone.
-For those who plan to attend, it will be necessary to pass an admission examination sending a video containing the program for the course you wish to attend (via youtube, vimeo, WeTransfer, Sendspace, etc.) within Saturday 14 September 2019.
+The courses periods will take place starting October 2022 up until June 2023, at the Segovia Guitar Academy, located at Vicolo delle Acque, 2/a, Pordenone.
+For those who plan to attend, it will be necessary to pass an admission examination sending a video containing the program for the course you wish to attend (via YouTube, Vimeo, WeTransfer, Sendspace, etc.) within Saturday 10th of September 2022.

-Only with Maestro Paolo Pegoraro, it is possible to arrange other dates in the days from Monday to Friday from 10:00 to 14:00 o’clock.
+It is possible to arrange other dates in the days from Tuesday to Friday from 10:00 to 14:00 o’clock.

 Video exam programme: